akhoury/nodebb-plugin-ubbmigrator/README.md

   - UBB 7.5.7 ---> NodeBB 0.1.1

 ## Example usage
-#### Readme:
-This is a not a normal NodeBB Plugin, at the moment there is no way to run it from the NodeBB/admin panel, you must install it in NodeBB/node_modules/nodebb-plugin-ubbmigrator
 ```bash
 # that's your nodebb installation
 # I should not need to ask you to try this on a staging machine or locally first